Lewis Structures For Polyatomic Ions

 Resonance Structures and Formal Charge

 For some polyatomic ions, multiple valid Lewis structures can be drawn.
-These are called resonance structures, and they represent different possible distributions of electrons within the ion.
+Plus, these are called resonance structures, and they represent different possible distributions of electrons within the ion.
 The actual structure is a hybrid of all resonance structures.
 The concept of formal charge helps determine which resonance structure is most likely to contribute to the hybrid.

 Formal charge is calculated as: